 Montevideo has stunning architecture.
 I always tell people to take a walk along the main avenue, 18 de julio — not for the street itself but to keep looking up — the architecture is Belle Epoque, Art Deco, modernist.

-In English and Spanish, the guide is beautifully designed and perfect for curious travellers and photographers.
+A couple of years ago I discovered this little gem – the Architectural and Urban Guide to Montevideo – buried on the local government website*.
+Written in Spanish and English (gasp!), the guide is beautifully designed and perfect for curious travellers and photographers.
 It includes almost 400 buildings and spaces organised by neighbourhood.

 There’s useful historic background, dates, and gorgeous photography.
 There such good detail you could even use it as your guide for visiting the various neighbourhoods in Montevideo throughout your stay.